 Entrepreneurship: Theory & Practice; and many others.
 In addition to his roles as professor and chair, Corbett mentors Babson entrepreneurs in the College’s

-Butler Launchpad, is a visiting professor of entrepreneurship at Nord University Business School in Bodø, Norway, and serves as editor for the
+Butler Launch Pad, is a visiting professor of entrepreneurship at Nord University Business School in Bodø, Norway, serves as editor for the

-Journal of Business Venturing, and co-editor of the
+Journal of Business Venturing, and is the co-editor of the

 Advances in Entrepreneurship,